sarsamurmu/reboost/README.md

   }
 })
 ```
-after that run the script using node, open your terminal in that directory and use the command
+after that run the script using `node`, open your terminal in that directory and use the command
 ```shell
 node reboost
 ```